syncfusion-content/maui-docs/MAUI/NavigationDrawer/Navigation-Pane-Sides.md

 ## Right

-The navigation pane pulled in and out from the `Right` side.
-It can be set as shown below:
+The navigation pane pulled in and out from the `Right` side can be set as follows:

 {% tabs %}